vladimir-vg/batiscaph/README.md

 This branch is for ongoing development.

+# Design ideas

+ * Make it work on a loaded production system.
+ * Use minimal set of dependencies when possible.
+Don't expect perfect environment.
+ * Keep UI clean and simple, which everyday working tool should have.

 # Development setup

 Unlike in demo, espace do not stores events in csv files anymore.
 Now it uses database for it.